 Tips For Managing Drought-Stressed Fields

 You can purchase the right equipment, seed and inputs to set your season up for success, but you can’t control the weather.
-Navigating the challenges of Mother Nature is one of the trickiest parts of farming.
+Navigating the challenges of Mother Nature is one of trickiest parts of farming.
 This is especially true when it comes to managing crops through drought stress.

 Adding a product like MasterLock® adjuvant to the tank with a fungicide will help you make the most of your fungicide application.
 MasterLock adjuvant optimizes droplet size to reduce drift potential and helps ensure more fungicide penetration into the canopy.
 It also contains a surfactant to help cover more leaf surface area.